Phones · Resale guide

 Essential Checks

-1. Check IMEI: Dial *#06# and verify the displayed IMEI matches the one in Settings > About phone > IMEI, and any original box.
+- Check IMEI (*#06#): Dial *#06# and verify the displayed IMEI matches the one in Settings > About phone > IMEI, as well as on the original box.
 Mismatches mean the motherboard might have been swapped.

-4. Test speakers and microphone: Make a test call to ensure the earpiece, loudspeaker, and microphone all work clearly without distortion.
+- Test both speakers, earpiece, and microphone: Make a test call to ensure the earpiece and microphone work clearly.
+Play music to check the bottom speaker for distortion.

-6. Test front and back cameras: Open the camera app, switch between modes, and record a short video.
-Look for dust spots, focus issues, or unusual vibrations (OIS wobble).
+- Test front and back cameras: Open the camera app, switch between front and back, zoom in/out, and record a short video.
+Look for dust spots, focus issues, or image stabilization problems.

-7. Verify biometric sensors: Set up and test the in-display fingerprint sensor to ensure it works quickly and consistently on the first try.
+- Verify fingerprint sensor works: Set up a fingerprint and test if it unlocks the phone quickly and consistently on the first try.

-8. Check for screen burn-in: Open a pure white image at full brightness.
-Look for any faint shadows, ghost images, or discolouration, especially common on OLED panels.
+- Check for screen burn-in: Open a pure white image at full brightness and look for any faint shadows, ghosting, or discolouration, especially common on AMOLED panels.

-10. Check for Activation Lock/Google FRP: Ask the seller to factory reset the phone in front of you and proceed with the initial setup.
-If it asks for a previous Google account, the FRP lock is active—do not buy it.
+- Check if Google FRP is removed: Ask the seller to factory reset the device in front of you.
+If it asks for a previous Google account during setup, it’s still locked.
+Do NOT buy it.

-11. Test charging port: Plug in a charger and gently wiggle the cable.
-Ensure it charges consistently and the connection isn’t loose.
+- Test charging port: Plug in a charger and gently wiggle the cable.
+Ensure it charges consistently without losing connection.

-12. Check for water damage: Remove the SIM tray and shine a bright light into the slot.
-Look for a small white sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+- Check for water damage: Remove the SIM tray and shine a flashlight into the slot.
+Look for a small white sticker (Liquid Contact Indicator/LCI).
+If it’s pink or red, the phone has had water contact.

 Insider Checks